JennyZhang0810/JennyZhang0810/README.md

 My research focuses on **data-centric computer vision** for remote sensing and low-altitude UAV perception.
 I study how data is generated, labeled, evaluated, released, and reused, with current interests in low-altitude multimodal datasets, data production operating systems, structure-aware synthetic data, low-shot detection, and benchmark construction.

 Beyond the lab, I have led the commercialization of computer vision systems deployed in real industrial and urban environments, including a low-altitude intelligent sensing platform covering all districts of Xuzhou, Jiangsu, with multi-dimensional revenue models.
+I have also represented the team in international innovation competitions and government cooperation negotiations.

 **Academic highlights:** Ranked 1st in undergraduate, 3rd/550 in master with full GPA, National Scholarship recipient, and multiple best-debater awards.